 Most organizations start new employees off with a set number of vacation days each year (two or three weeks is most common).
 You’ll typically earn more days by staying with the company.
+(However, new employees may receive a lower, pro-rated number of vacation days in their first year.)
 You might get an extra weeks worth of vacation at the three or five-year mark.
 And maybe another one after ten years of service.
 Be sure to know all the details of paid time off for any job offer you receive.

 Not all health insurance is created equal.
 Some organizations can be vague when mentioning health coverage in a job interview.
 It might be because the plans they offer don’t provide great coverage.
 Or that the majority of the cost is paid by you, the employee.
 There are certain things you’ll want to inquire about when it comes to the health insurance offered.
-Some of the most obvious inquiries are does it include hospital stays, prescription drugs, dental care, and so on.
+Some of the most obvious inquiries include whether the plan covers hospital stays, prescription drugs, dental care, and so on.
 You should also ask about your monthly premiums, deductibles, and co-payments.
 What percentage of the health insurance does the employer pay?
 What percentage will you end up paying out of your own pocket?

 Keep in mind that a high monthly premium could take a big chunk out of your take home pay, even if the plan is better.
 It’s also worth asking about an employer provided healthcare spending account.
 How much is it worth and what sorts of medical costs can it be used to cover?
 Remember, a good health insurance plan that doesn’t cost you a ton of monthly premiums can be worth its weight in gold.
 However, a bad plan can be a financial albatross.